Reed-CompBio/spras/docs/tutorial/beginner.rst

 The small parameter value (k=1) produced a compact subnetwork:

 .. image:: ../_static/images/1_pathway.png
-   :alt: description of the image
+   :alt: The output network with parameter combination k = 1 used for PathLinker visualized in Cytoscape
-   :width: 400
+   :width: 600
    :align: center

 .. raw:: html